noalorette/petprep/docs/outputs.rst

   preprocessing can be assessed.
 Because no resampling is done, confounds and carpetplots will be missing from the reports.
-* ``--level resampling``: This processing mode aims to produce additional derivatives that enable third-party resampling, resampling PET series in the working directory as needed, but these are not saved to the output directory.
+* ``--level resampling``: This processing mode aims to produce additional derivatives that enable third-party resampling, resampling PET data in the working directory as needed, but these are not saved to the output directory.
-  The ``--me-output-echos`` flag will be enabled at this level, in which case the individual echos will be saved to the working directory after slice-timing correction, head-motion correction, and susceptibility distortion correction.
 * ``--level full``: This processing mode aims to produce all derivatives that have previously been a part of the PETPrep output dataset.
   This is the default processing level.